 Combining Physical Destruction with Secure Data Erasure

 Physically destroying hard drives, computers, mobile devices and other storage devices is viscerally satisfying.
 While there’s mental acknowledgement and objective verification of data erasure’s security and effectiveness, there’s something reassuring about seeing drives mangled beyond recognition.
 But, as you can see, in many circumstances, data may still be recoverable.
 For these reasons, it’s wise to consider first performing secure and complete data erasure on any device used for confidential data.
+Removing confidential data can happen in live environments or be applied to hundreds or even thousands of drives onsite.
+With a thorough chain of custody process in place, secure data erasure can also happen at your ITAD’s facility.
 After devices have been erased, then you can safely destroy them without fearing human error, unintentional loss or deliberate hacking.

 One caution: At an industry level, there are also faulty implementations of “wiping” data from hard drives: Overwriting may not reach all sectors (they may be hidden or damaged) or manufacturers’ built-in sanitization processes may not be implemented correctly.
 Lesser attempts at removing data, such as reformatting or simply deleting files, are completely inappropriate for even slightly sensitive data since data is recovered fairly easily.